genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 #### Adding audit to the table dictionary

 For basic auditing, the first step is to change the relevant table dictionary.
-In this instance, we shall make changes to the **alpha-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
+In this instance, we will make changes to the **alpha-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
 It should resemble the following:

 ```kotlin {1}
 table (name = "TRADE", id = 2000, audit = details(id = 2100, sequence = "TR")) {